Documentation Index

 Watchdog monitoring

-The backend runs a per-agent watchdog service that continuously monitors agent health, detects crash loops, and performs automatic recovery.
+The backend runs a per-agent watchdog that continuously monitors agent health, detects crash loops, and performs automatic recovery.
 The watchdog operates internally and does not expose dedicated API endpoints.
 Status information is surfaced through the existing agent status and lifecycle endpoints.

 Health check cycle